Seattle Kraken: Establishment (2017–2021)

-Exactly a year after the memorandum of understanding, the NHL Board of Governors voted unanimously to approve a Seattle expansion team being added to the league.
+On December 4, 2018, the NHL Board of Governors voted unanimously to approve the addition of a Seattle expansion team to the league.
 In mid-2019, the organization hired Ron Francis as their general manager to initiate operations for the team.
 Francis later stated that three things he wanted to prioritize in the Kraken's roster were speed, character, and competitiveness.
 In July 2020, the franchise announced their team name—the Seattle Kraken—as well as their team colors, branding, and home jersey.

-Nine months later, on April 30, 2021, the franchise paid the final installment of the US$650 million expansion fee, officially making the Seattle Kraken the 32nd team of the NHL.
+On April 30, 2021, the franchise paid the final installment of the million expansion fee, officially making the Seattle Kraken the 32nd team of the NHL.
 The Kraken signed their first player, Luke Henman, on May 12.
-More than a month later, the organization hired Dave Hakstol to be their inaugural head coach.
-On July 19, a three-day period began where the Kraken could talk to unrestricted free agents before any other team could.
+On June 24, the organization hired Dave Hakstol as their inaugural head coach.
+On July 19, a three-day period began during which the Kraken could talk to unrestricted free agents before any other team could.
 The Kraken used this period to sign Adam Larsson, Jamie Oleksiak, and Chris Driedger.
 An expansion draft was held three days later at Gas Works Park in front of more than 4,000 spectators and fans.
 The draft was held in a similar manner to a previous expansion draft held in 2017 for the Vegas Golden Knights, who were themselves exempt from the 2021 expansion draft.
-Larsson, Oleksiak, and Driedger counted as the pick from their respective teams (Edmonton, Dallas, and Florida, respectively).
+Larsson, Oleksiak, and Driedger counted as the pick from their former teams (Edmonton, Dallas, and Florida, respectively).
 Two days later, the first round of the 2021 NHL entry draft took place.
 The Kraken used their second-overall pick to select Matty Beniers, a center from the University of Michigan.
 The previous season, Beniers had scored 24 points throughout 24 games, and his 10 goals ranked first among goals for first-time draft-eligible NCAA players.